-The Round Rock City Council voted 6-1 on Thursday, Dec.
-6, to approve an ordinance to extend serving hours to 2 a.m. for all restaurants and bars in the city limits.
-A second and final reading on the ordinance is expected Dec.
-20.
+The Round Rock City Council voted unanimously on Thursday, Dec.
+20, to approve an ordinance to extend serving hours to 2 a.m. for all restaurants and bars in the city limits.

-Currently, only bars and restaurants located in Travis County inside Round Rock’s city limits can serve alcohol until 2 a.m.
-Bars and restaurants inside the city limits within Williamson County can serve until midnight Sunday through Friday, and until 1 a.m. on Saturday.
+Previously, only bars and restaurants located in Travis County inside Round Rock’s city limits could serve alcohol until 2 a.m.
+Bars and restaurants inside the city limits within Williamson County could serve until midnight Sunday through Friday, and until 1 a.m. on Saturday.
 Round Rock voters overwhelmingly approved the local option change during the Nov.
 6 election, with 81 percent voting in favor of allowing the sale of all alcoholic beverages in restaurants and bars across the City.
 Prior to the election, bars and restaurants in a portion of southeast Round Rock were only permitted to sell beer and wine.

 “The City Council considered bringing the extended hours measure forward in the spring, but the local option election gave us the ability to gauge the sentiment of our community on that issue,” Mayor Craig Morgan said.
 “A majority of voters believed the same rules should apply to alcohol sales regardless of where a restaurant or bar is located in Round Rock.